julianneq/VCR_Project/Rain/README.md

 allData. makeRainDBF.py then calls findRainWeightMatrix.py to determine the weights of each grid cell to apply to each woreda or kebele when calculating area-weighted average precipitation and stores them in WeightMatrix.
 Finally, it finds the dot product of allData and WeightMatrix to determine these area-weighted averages.

+The output is either WoredaRainDBF.csv or KebeleRainDBF.csv, depending on which level was chosen.
+The weight matrix will also be written to RainWoredaWeightMatrix.csv or RainKebeleWeightMatrix.csv.